JaqiKal/task-master/README.md

 ![x](documentation/images/amiresponsive.webp)

 ---

-## Features
+## Existing features

 These features are designed to make the to-do list application a comprehensive tool for managing tasks efficiently, catering to the needs of a wide range of users looking for a simple yet effective way to organize their daily responsibilities.
 The to-do list application comes packed with several user-friendly features designed to enhance task management and productivity.

-### Existing features

 Here's an overview of its key features:

 **Centralized Task Management**